shivaay1392/Funskool-Puzzle/README.md

 # Funskool-Puzzle
-Electronic Puzzle for a Children of age group 6-12 yrs
+Electronic Puzzle for a children of age group 6-12 yrs

 Project was proposed under the event named: "Toycathon", an initiative to make India independent in the gaming sector.